 One of the great activities to look into during your time at Cape Disappointment State Park is a visit to the Lewis & Clark Interpretive Center.
 The center stands on the cliffs above the sea in the park.
 Visitors can view a mural that lays out the timeline for the Lewis & Clark Expedition and see what these great explorers discovered during their journey.
 The center is also home to a great observation deck which provides guests with fantastic views.

-After a day spent at Cape Disappointment State Park, there’s no better place to relax than at a Select Registry property.
+After a day spent at Cape Disappointment State Park, there’s no better place to relax than at a fantastic Washington Inn.
 The Shelburne Country Inn in Seaview, WA is near the park and offers quality accommodations with classic American charm.
 It’s also the oldest continuously operating hotel in the state of Washington, so you can soak in a bit of history while you’re there too!
 And you can be sure that the stay will be top notch, because of the Select Registry difference.

 Photo courtesy Adbar via Wikimedia Commons.